A Year Living and Working in New Zealand

 If you intend to stay in New Zealand longer than a year you will require a Temporary Work Visa, Business Visa or a Skilled Migrant Visa.
 You can make an application for one of these visas if you are already in the country (say on the Working Holiday Visa).
 New Zealand is currently under-resourced in certain fields and welcomes those with qualification and experience in these areas.
 Engineers, secondary school teachers, and electricians are examples of professions where skills are needed.

-Work and Wages
+Work and Wages in New Zealand

 Since my partner and I were on the Working Holiday Visa, we were restricted to temporary work.
 Yet this did not turn out to be too much of a problem since the temping agencies were excellent; we were rarely without a job.
 If you enter New Zealand on a Working Permit or Immigrant Visa, remember that you will be limited to work within your specific profession (unless you become a resident).